klust/LUMI-BE-training-materials/docs/intro-202310xx/05_Software_stacks.md

--   The LUMI interconnect requires **libfabric** using a specific provider for the NIC used on LUMI, the so-called Cassini provider, so any software compiled with an MPI library that requires UCX, or any other distributed memory model build on top of UCX, will not work on LUMI, or at least not work efficiently as there might be a fallback path to TCP communications.
+-   The LUMI interconnect requires **libfabric** using a specific provider for the NIC used on LUMI, the so-called Cassini provider, so any software compiled with an MPI library that requires UCX, or any other distributed memory model built on top of UCX, will not work on LUMI, or at least not work efficiently as there might be a fallback path to TCP communications.
 -   Even intra-node interprocess communication can already cause problems as there are three different kernel extensions that provide more efficient interprocess messaging than the standard Linux mechanism.
 Many clusters